 Amitabh Bachchan is an admirer of Diljit Dosanjh

-Soorma is a biographical film based on the life of hockey player Sandeep Singh, directed by Shaad Ali.
-It stars Diljit Dosanjih, Taapsee Pannu, Angad Bedi in pivotal roles
+Big B on Tuesday night wished Soorma's director Shaad Ali and actress Taapsee Pannu, whom he referred as a colleague

-Megastar Amitabh Bachchan has wished luck to the entire team of the forthcoming film Soorma and says that he is an admirer of actor Diljit Dosanjh, who he described as a bright talent.
-Big B on Tuesday night wished the film's director Shaad Ali and actress Taapsee Pannu, whom he referred as a colleague.
+Amitabh Bachchan has wished luck to the entire team of the forthcoming film Soorma and says that he is an admirer of actor Diljit Dosanjh, who he described as a "bright talent".
+Big B on Tuesday night wished the film's director Shaad Ali and actress Taapsee Pannu, whom he referred as a "colleague".

-"To 'Soorma', my best wishes to the director and friend Shaad; to my colleague Taapsee, to a bright talent and admirer of Diljit," he wrote.

 Catch up on all the latest entertainment news and gossip here.
 Also download the new mid-day Android and iOS apps to get latest updates